top of page

 Traditional Open Sinus Surgery

 Traditionally, open sinus surgery involves cutting into the skin to access the sinuses.
 The mucosa (the sinus lining) is also removed along with the disease.
 This surgery often resulted in facial scars and disfigurement.
 The surgery had a 90% failure rate within 2-3 years.
 We, doctors, did not always address the underlying causes of sinusitis.
-The recurrence of the disease was very common.
+The recurrence of the disease after the operation was very common.

 Functional Endoscopic Sinus Surgery (FESS) or Messerklinger Technique

 Although this technique was developed around 1985, in India, we started using it in the early 1990s.
-This was the time I was pursuing my masters.
+This was the time I was pursuing my master's.
 So all the department staff members learned about this surgery simultaneously.

 We were initially happy that FESS avoided scarring and disfigurement.
 But 70% of patients were reinfected with a sinus infection within 3 to 4 years.
 So, the success rate was 30%, on the bright side, three times more than the previous method.